Apple is one of those fortunate brands that has veritably become a symbol of status.

 Apple is one brand among many that have successfully identified their UVP.

-Apple’s unique selling point is user experience.
+Apple’s unique selling point is the user experience.
 From its design, value, to its operating system, everything is customer-centric.

 Ask any Apple user, and they’ll say as much.